GAUnion/LeetCode-Daily/solutions/0526-Beautiful Arrangement-Medium-0420.md

 ### 2. Backtracking + swap

 Solution 1 is slow because in each `dfs` it needs to iterate through all the numbers.
 This solution is more efficient, we uses the swap function instead of the visited array.
-Also from the back to the front,  The main ideas are as follows:
+Also iterate from the back to the front.
+The main ideas are as follows:

 1. Initialize v, the placed element is [1 ...
 N] (excluding 0)
 2. Assuming that the elements from p + 1 to N-1 have been placed, consider the position of p